ludvigak/SE_unified/README.md

 Matlab-implementations of FGG and direct summation, which are not part of this package.

-Notes on fast Gaussian gridding:
+## Notes on fast Gaussian gridding

     1) Common mex wrappers are included, compiled from application makefiles (above) or from the matlab verification tests found in